tagohd/mono/Gallery.md

 ---
 number headings: auto, first-level 1, max 6, 1.1, contents ^toc
 ---
 sudoMajor:: A place for all the "photos", especially references.
-(Question: Is this Dataviewable?)
 Priority:: 5
 #majorChange #unseenByLun

+>[!question] Is this Dataviewable?

+>[!question] *Should* this be in Dataview?
+>Maybe?
+It's kind of a pain in the ass doing it by hand.

 # 1 Contents ^toc